 So unless that applys to you then 3 months is conclusive.

 You must have read out of an outdated manual.
 My friend teaches with the CDC and the training manual which states 3 months is conclusive.
 Those that may take longer than 3 months are those that are taking chemo, antirejection drugs for transplants and chronic IV drug abusers those are the rare people we are talking about who maybe need to test out to 6 months.
 Your test is conclusive though.

 as soon as you have a negative at 13 weeks then you know you are HIV negative.
 Period.
 End of story.

 Anyone who tells you differently than that doesn't know what they are talking about.
 I say that because 6 months used to be the measure but that is long outdated because HIV tests are more sensitive now.
 So you don't have to worry about HIV in relation to this incident.

-In fact that is very conservative and most advanced testing centers including some states in america and all of spam unapproved have 6 weeks as their conclusive point, see below.
+In fact that is very conservative and most advanced testing centers including some states in america and all of Australia have 6 weeks as their conclusive point, see below.
 HIV testing has improved drastically in cutting down the window period from 10-15 years ago.